Investigating Pretrained Language Models for Graph-to-Text Generation: PLMs for Graph-to-Text Generation

-BART is pretrained as a text-to-text denoising autoencoder: first, the input text is corrupted with a random noise function; then BART is trained to reconstruct the original text.
-The training corpus is a combination of books and Wikipedia data.
-We evaluate BART versions with different capacity: \emph{base} with 140M and \emph{large} with 400M parameters.

-T5 generalizes the text-to-text architecture to a variety of NLP tasks.
-The model is pretrained with randomly corrupted text spans with different mask ratios and span sizes.
-The training corpus is C4, a large cleaned corpus of web texts.
-We experiment with the following variants: \emph{small} with 60M, \emph{base} with 220M, and \emph{large} with 770M parameters.

-We fine-tune BART and T5 for a few epochs on the supervised downstream graph-to-text datasets.
+We fine-tune both PLMs for a few epochs on the supervised downstream graph-to-text datasets.
 For T5, in the supervised setup, we add a prefix ``translate from Graph to Text:'' before the graph input.
 We add this prefix to imitate the T5 setup, when translating between different languages.